Guide to Selenium with Java and TestNG

 Leveraging Java for Automation

 Java is a widely adopted programming language known for its simplicity, robustness, and platform independence.
 When combined with Selenium, Java empowers testers to build sophisticated automation frameworks with ease.
+Java automation, using the language’s strong features, enhances the efficiency and effectiveness of test scripts.

 Here’s why Java is an excellent choice for Selenium automation: